Good news/bad news

 - Exercise; get lots of fresh air and sunshine; walk, skip, hike, take deep breaths of air; get your circulation going.

-- Use botanical enzyme masks or just apply fresh pineapple and papaya to the skin.
+- Use botanical organic enzyme masks, such as our Rejuvenating Enzyme Mask or just apply fresh pineapple and papaya to the skin.

 - Do yoga; especially postures that reverse the body: headstand, plow, and shoulder stand; a milder way is to lie on a slant board.

-- Frequently moisturize; carry moisturizer with you at all times.
+- Frequently moisturize; carry organic moisturizer with you at all times.

 - Do seasonal internal cleansings.